We don't need to tell you that the HR jargon is extensive, but did you know that you can now find the most relevant terms alphabetically?

-When an employee often changes employer.
-Often with the motive to get a higher salary or a better job, or to build a CV that contains many different experiences.
+When an employee often changes employer, most often with the motivation to get a higher salary or a better job, or to build a CV that contains many different experiences.

-A rule under which an employee may be absent with retention of salary in a number of circumstances of the work.
+A leave system in which an employee may be absent with retention of salary under a number of circumstances.
 Typical circumstances are family events, such as a marriage or death, or to fulfil certain civil obligations.

 The total amount paid by an employer to employ an employee or his entire staff.
 Calculate your wage cost yourself with our free tool!

-The whole range of activities offered by the employer to employees to train, retrain and further develop themselves.
-This can range from training programmes for new recruits to courses for managers and in-depth training for specialists.
+The range of activities offered by the employer to employees to train, retrain and develop themselves.
+These can range from training programmes for new recruits to courses for managers and in-depth training for specialists.